 The reason for having the lower range 1/2 inch drive torque wrench is to limit the number of torque wrenches needed to cover all the torque ranges commonly used on vehicles.
-This 1/2 inch drive torque wrench has a working torque range between 10 to 150 foot pounds or 13 to 204 newton meters.
-The torque specification for wheels lug nuts range from 60 to 110 foot pounds depending on the make and model.
+This 1/2 inch drive torque wrench has a working torque range between 10 to 150 foot-pounds or 13 to 204 newton-meters.
+The torque specification for wheel lug nuts ranges from 60 to 110 foot-pounds depending on the make and model.
 Here is a quick reference chart for each make and model.

 Always consult your owners manual for the recommended wheel nut torque specifications as the rotor thickness and material used will also determine the torque value.